 We milked two does our second year, and in order to keep the weight gain to a minimum for us humans, we learned to make goat's milk soap!
 We also started making yogurt, kefir, ice cream, more varieties of cheeses, including both soft and hard varieties.
 Today we make 17 different dairy products, including all of our own mozzarella, chevre, queso blanco, cheddar, parmesan, buttermilk, and yogurt.

 In 2004, we attended our first goat shows, and our daughters became completely addicted -- so much that they both wanted to have their very own goats.
-We showed our goats from 2004 to 2008, and we were on DHI 305-day milk testing for two years.
-As our daughters grew older, their interests broadened, and our oldest is now at the University of Illinois.
-The youngest is still at home, attending the local community college, and helping us around the farm, but she's fully recovered from the show bug.
+We showed our goats from 2004 to 2008, and we were on DHI 305-day milk testing for 2006 to 2008.
+As our daughters grew older, their interests broadened, and our oldest went off to the University of Illinois and became an electrical engineer and now works in Ft.
+Worth, TX.
+The youngest is now at the University of Illinois majoring in chemistry.
 Although it was fun meeting other breeders and bringing home plenty of rosettes -- and even finishing two does as permanent champions, one in AGS and the other in AGS and ADGA -- I prefer to stay home with my goats.
 Showing is hard work, and I don't really feel that it proves the worth of a dairy goat.
-We did go back on 305-day milk test in 2010, and five of our does earned their advanced registry stars.
-We plan to continue in 2011.
+We did go back on 305-day milk test in 2010, and all of our senior does earned their advanced registry stars.

 From Storey's Guide to Raising Dairy Goats: